LilithElina/CPANG19/pages/bacteria.md

 ### Pruning assembly graphs

 Assembly graphs can have rather complicated regions in them.
 We need to get rid of these to run alignment against the graph.
 In contrast to typical pruning, we may need to do some pruning to the base reference graph that we feed to vg map, and further pruning to the graph that's given to GCSA indexing.
 If this is a problem, we can remove high-degree nodes (nodes with many edges) from the graph:

 ```
 vg mod -M 8 raw.vg >out.vg
 ```

 In any event, we also need to "chop" nodes to be shorter than a given length, so that GCSA2 can index the graph.
-We also and sort the output to make the ids space increase through the linear components of the graph, which helps the mapper.
+We also sort the output to make the id space increase through the linear components of the graph, which helps the mapper.

 ```
 vg mod -X 32 raw.vg | vg sort - >out.vg